yveszb38/docs/pages/learn/develop/runtime.md

 ---
 title: Communicate outside the container
-excerpt: Talk to the host OS, supervisor, and network from within a resin.io container
+excerpt: Talk to the host OS, supervisor, and network from within a {{ $names.company.lower }} container
 thumbnail: /img/common/device/running-webterminal-session.png
 ---